The Bankrate promise

 What is an insurance rider?

 An insurance rider, also known as an endorsement, is a policy add-on that provides additional coverage and extends the terms and conditions of your policy.
 For instance, many life insurance riders allow you to use the money from your policy before you die.
 Life insurance companies sell a variety of riders which you can use to personalize your coverage based on your needs.

 Accelerated death benefit rider

 An accelerated death benefit rider is one of the most popular life insurance riders.
 It allows the policyholder to use their death benefits if they get diagnosed with a terminal illness that could cause an early death.
 Having access to your death benefit in this situation can help cover medical bills or help you better navigate this unforeseen situation in terms of financial planning for your estate.
-Every insurance company has their own list of covered terminal illnesses, so it’s important to see what’s covered before adding this particular rider.
-Another perk of the accelerated death benefit rider is that many insurance providers offer it for free.
+Every insurance company has their own list of covered terminal illnesses, so you may want to see what’s covered before adding this particular rider.
+Another perk of the accelerated death benefit rider is that many insurance providers offer it at no additional cost.

 Long-term care rider

-If you need to stay at an assisted living facility or receive home care as you get older, a long-term care rider will help you cover the monthly payments.
+If you need to stay at an assisted living facility or receive home care as you get older, a long-term care rider could help you cover the monthly payments.
 Some examples of qualifying long-term centers are nursing homes, adult day care, hospice and memory care facilities.
 Some insurance companies allow the long-term care rider to be used for family members of the policyholder.
 There are two types of long-term care riders: reimbursement riders and indemnity riders.
 A reimbursement rider can help pay the cost of your long-term care expenses every month — up to the policy’s limit — whereas an indemnity rider is a predetermined amount of money that is paid out monthly, regardless of the total cost of your long-term care.
 Policyholders may find this rider beneficial so that they are not tapping into their savings or depleting estate assets just to fund the long-term care.

 Accidental death rider

 After you pass away, your beneficiaries receive compensation from your policy’s death benefit.
-However, if your death is due to accidental bodily injury, an accidental death rider will allow your beneficiaries to receive double the amount of money in the policy.
+However, if your death is due to accidental bodily injury, an accidental death rider may allow your beneficiaries to receive double the amount of money in the policy.
 Keep in mind that not all accidents are covered.
 Risky activities, like skydiving, are not covered.
-But if you work in a factory and get fatally injured by equipment or machinery, your beneficiaries would likely receive a death benefit.
+However, if you work in a factory and are fatally injured by equipment or machinery, your beneficiaries would likely receive a death benefit.
 This rider may also be called “accidental death and dismemberment” or “double indemnity” by insurance companies and agents.
 This rider is worth considering to alleviate some financial burdens that may result in the event of an early death, especially if you are still providing an income that benefits your family.

 Waiver of premium rider

-If you become disabled, or lose your income due to injury or illness, the waiver of premium rider allows you to stop paying your monthly premium.
+If you become disabled, or lose your income due to injury or illness, the waiver of premium rider typically allows you to stop paying your monthly premium.
 When you’re able to go back to work, you’ll be required to start making the payments again.
-The only contingency to the waiver of premium rider is that you’re only covered up to a certain age—typically until the age of retirement.
+The only contingency to the waiver of premium rider is that you’re only covered up to a certain age — typically until the age of retirement.

 Guaranteed insurability rider